armfazh/draft-sullivan-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 In practice, two types of mappings are common: (1) Injective encodings, as can be used to construct a PRF as F(k, m) = k\*H(m), and (2) Random Oracles, as required by PAKEs {{BMP00}}, BLS {{BLS01}}, and IBE {{BF01}}.
-(Some applications, such as IBE, have additional requirements, such as a Supersingular, pairing-friendly curve.)
+(Some applications, such as IBE, have additional requirements, such as a supersingular, pairing-friendly curve.)

 The following table lists recommended algorithms for different curves and mappings.
 To select a suitable algorithm, choose the mapping associated with the target curve.
 For example,